 Then you can lower them back, making sure you are always in control of the movements.

-At no point, should you arch your lower back, which is the most common mistake with this exercise.
+You should not, at any point, arch your lower back.
+This often is the most common mistake with this exercise.

 If you can, stop just above the ground to keep tension in your muscles and start again.
 You can start by doing 10 reps.
 If this is too difficult, you can start with your knees bend and lift your legs that way first, then once your thighs are perpendicular to your body try to straighten your legs to reach the ceiling.